UCSF navigation bar UCSF home page UCSF home page About UCSF Search UCSF UCSF Medical Center

 A.

-Yes, our materials have undergone two rounds of external review and continuous updates and quality improvement.
+Yes, our materials have undergone two rounds of external review and are continuously updated.
 Our external reviewers for the 5 A’s version are:

 Neal Benowitz, MD, University of California San Francisco School of Medicine